Advancing Sustainability Through Multidisciplinary Collaboration

 - Food & Dining: addresses sustainability in JHU’s food and dining locations, including topics ranging from local and sustainable food procurement, food security, climate-friendly diets and reducing GHG emissions in food programs, food growing opportunities, nutrition and menu design, and more.

 - Zero Waste Planning: identifies waste related opportunities and challenges, research zero waste best practices, and works collaboratively to implement programs to set JHU on a path to a zero waste future.

 The Engagement Committee works to identify programs and strategies that foster sustainable behavior change among individuals at Johns Hopkins, enhance sustainability literacy and awareness, and strengthen strategic communications to improve information sharing.

-The Student Sustainability Collaboration & Governance Working Group will work to strengthen connections between students organizations involved in sustainability across the university, in order to build a network of connected students and to increase communication, collaboration, and awareness of student sustainability efforts at all levels.
+- Student Sustainability Network: works to strengthen connections between students organizations involved in sustainability across the university, in order to build a network of connected students and to increase communication, collaboration, and awareness of student sustainability efforts at all levels.

-Review projects and efforts of the Sustainability Leadership Council through its Annual Reports.
+Review projects and efforts of the Sustainability Leadership Council through Annual Reports.